 The debate on whether ear cropping is legal or not still continues.
 Recently, many more dog owners and anti-animal cruelty groups have been bringing increased awareness to the issue.
 Through their efforts, several countries have banned the practice altogether.

 Countries like Australia, Austria, Belgium, Bulgaria, Denmark, England, Germany, Ireland, Italy, Norway, and Turkey have already made ear cropping illegal.
-But it is still considered legal in countries like Canada and India.
+However it is still considered legal in countries like Canada and India.
 In the United States, the legality of ear cropping falls upon the respective state, with some outlawing the practice completely.

 This being said, there are still many bills under consideration throughout the US to make it only illegal for cosmetic purposes while maintaining legality for medical cases.
 If these bills pass, a dog owner would need a diagnosis and a permit from their veterinarian before being able to put their dog through an ear cropping procedure.

 Cosmetic surgery on canines has reached alarming proportions in the recent 100 years.
 Each year, around 130,000 puppies go through unnecessary cosmetic surgery in the United States alone.

 Some experts believe that ear cropping in dogs for cosmetic purposes is not backed by medical science and doesn’t benefit the dog at all.
 However, proponents of the procedure think that it is not entirely cruel, as pups undergo the procedure with anesthesia.
 Plus, puppies are provided top-notch aftercare following the surgery.